osmlab/maproulette/docs/deployment.md

 As the `www-data` user, run:

     git clone https://github.com/osmlab/maproulette.git \
-        /srv/www/maproulette.org/htdocs/maproulette
+        /srv/www/maproulette/app/maproulette

 Virtualenv
 ==========

-We will use `virtualenv` to contain the directory.
+We will use `venv` to contain the directory.
 We should do this as the final user, which we will assume to be `www-data` in this guide.

 As `www-data` run:

-    virtualenv /srv/www/maproulette.org/virtualenv
+    virtualenv /srv/www/maproulette/venv

 You will need to be using the environment set up by that virtualenv, so now run

-    source /srv/www/maproulette.org/virtualenv/bin/activate
+    source /srv/www/maproulette/venv/bin/activate

 And finally, install the requirements for the project

-     pip install -r /srv/www/maproulette.org/htdocs/maproulette/requirements.txt
+     pip install -r /srv/www/maproulette/app/maproulette/requirements.txt

 UWSGI
 ======

-We will use UWSGI as the application container.
+We will use Uwsgi as the application container.
 To install it, run:

     apt-get install uwsgi uwsgi-plugin-python

-And then create a file `/etc/uwsgi/apps-available/maproulette.org` which contains the following:
+And then create a file `/etc/uwsgi/apps-available/maproulette.ini` which contains the following:

     [uwsgi]
+    plugin = python
     vhost = true
-    socket = /tmp/maproulette.org.sock
+    socket = /srv/www/maproulette/uwsgi/socket
-    venv =   /srv/www/maproulette.org/virtualenv
+    venv = /srv/www/maproulette/virtualenv
-    chdir =  /srv/www/maproulette.org/htdocs/maproulette
+    chdir = /srv/www/maproulette/app/maproulette
-    module = maproulette
+    module = maproulette:app
-    callable = app

-Then, create a symlink from `/etc/uwsgi/apps-enabled/maproulette.org` to `/etc/uwsgi/apps-available/maproulette.org` with the command:
+Then, create a symlink from `/etc/uwsgi/apps-enabled/maproulette.ini` to `/etc/uwsgi/apps-available/maproulette.org` with the command:

-   ln -s /etc/uwsgi/apps-available/maproulette.org \
+    ln -s /etc/uwsgi/apps-available/maproulette.ini \
-      /etc/uwsgi/apps-available/maproulette.org
+      /etc/uwsgi/apps-available/maproulette.ini

 Nginx
 =====

-We will use the Nginx web server to run our application.
+We will use the Nginx web server to serve up our application.
 To install it, just run:

     apt-get install nginx

-And then create a file in `/etc/nginx/sites-available/maproulette.org`
+And then create a file in `/etc/nginx/sites-available/maproulette`
 containing:

     server {